 Most amazing places to see in Munich Germany

 Munich is a halting place of Bavarian traditions and art heritage with an eponymous Nazi past.
 The city center of Bavaria is filled with European shops with Gothic style buildings and façades with Bavarian lineages.
 Glockenspiel is an acclaimed cuckoo clock.
+Continue reading to check out all the Most amazing places to see in Munich Germany.

 Dachau Memorial site is dedicated to preserving the first concentration camp during the Nazi regime.
 There are barracks, model gas chambers and guard towers in the original form.
 This Nazi Concentration camp memorial has reconstructed cell blocks.